 The Sonoran Joint Venture takes a comprehensive approach to conservation planning.
 We believe that people are intricately tied to the environment.
 In order to be successful in bird and habitat conservation, we need to also work with people, and consider human needs.
 Ultimately, a healthy world for birds means a healthy world for people, too.

-The plan will be available for download in fall 2017.
+The plan will be available for download in January 2018.
 In the meanwhile, you can view fact sheets that provide highlights and the overarching conservation priorities and strategies of the Sonoran Joint Venture through 2025.